Demi Rose Shows Off Lean Legs In Another Sexy Cleopatra Shot On Instagram

 Rose shared other photos of her costume on Wednesday.
 In those sexy snaps, the model posed on a wooden chair and showed off her cleavage and toned abs.
 She raised one hand to her lips and stared at the camera.

-Also on Wednesday, the model unveiled a video of herself posing by a pool wearing a leopard bikini.
+Also on Wednesday, the model unveiled a video of herself posing by a pool wearing a leopard-print bikini.
 Her hourglass figure was on full display as she shook her long, wavy, brown locks for the camera.

 “Love my new hair,” she captioned the video.

-Some people took issue with Rose’s sultry Cleopatra snaps this week, though, as Instagram users called the model out for cultural appropriation, according to Mirror.
-Some questioned how inappropriate it was for Rose to dress like an Egyptian goddess.
+Some people took issue with Rose’s sultry Cleopatra snaps this week, though, as Instagram users called the model out for cultural appropriation, according to the Mirror.
+Some questioned how inappropriate it was for Rose to dress like an Egyptian queen.

 “Isn’t this cultural appropriation?” one user asked.

-“Cleopatra was black…” another said.
+“Cleopatra was black…,” another said.

 This isn’t the first time the model has gotten caught up controversy.
-In August, Rose appeared on a billboard wearing a not-so-suitable for work dress, and she received complaints from parents because the billboard was reportedly placed very close to a local school.
+In August, Rose appeared on a billboard wearing a not-so-suitable-for-work dress, and she received complaints from parents because the billboard was reportedly placed very close to a local school.